Getting to and from early learning services

 My child's early learning service provides transport.
 What do I need to know?

-If your child’s early childhood education (ECE) service or kōhanga reo has a bus or van to pick up children and drop them home again, they should have policies and practices in place to ensure that all the children’s health and safety needs are met.
+If your child’s early learning service or kōhanga reo has a bus or van to pick up children and drop them home again, they should have policies and practices in place to ensure that all the children’s health and safety needs are met.

 These, along with supporting information, should be given to you either at the time of enrolment or prior to transportation beginning.
 This information includes: